-"Achinta Vedas" Composed by Siddhajana dasa (Steve Taylor) A song about the inconceivable Knowledge of God (Krsna) found in the Vedas.
-The Lord walks but He does not walk, He is the beginning, the middle and the ending.
-He is the largest and yet the smallest, He can be seen but still not revealed.
-The Lord and His inconceivable potencies always existed, The living beings, His servants existed but never created.
-They are as old as the Lord who has no age, The tiny particles they are, cells of Him but separated.
-The Lord is the real and only scientist, He creates but does not create.
-He manifests what is already existing, The Lord simply loves and plays with His eternal associates.
-The Lord is eternal, full of knowledge and bliss, He is the most opulent person, yet the most renounced, The Lord is the master but He can be our servant.
-Only if we are His confidential servants.
-The Lord eats but He needs no food to sustain Him, The Lord sleeps but He does not rest.
-The Lord is the only true Enjoyer, with or without the enjoyed, He is the Supreme Being, the source of everything and nothing.
-The Lord is a person but He can be impersonal, The Lord appears but present in His disappearance as well, The Lord kisses and kicks are all merciful, The Lord is impartial but partial to His devotees.
+"Achinta Vedas" Composed by Steve Taylor (Siddhajana dasa) A song about the inconceivable Knowledge of God (Krsna) found in the Vedas.
+Lord walks but He does not walk, He is beginning, middle and ending.
+He is largest and ye smallest, He can be seen, still not revealed.
+Lord and His inconceivable potencies always existed, Living beings, His servants exist, never created.
+They are as old as He who has no age, Tiny particles they are, cells of Him but separated.
+Lord is real and only scientist, He creates but does not create.
+He manifests what is already existing, Lord simply loves and plays with His eternal associates.
+Lord is eternal, full of knowledge and bliss, He is most opulent person, yet most renounced, Lord is master but He can be our servant.
+Only if we are non deviant.
+Lord eats but He needs no food to sustain Him, Lord sleeps but He does not rest.
+Lord is the only true Enjoyer, with or without the enjoyed, He is Supreme Being, source of everything.
+Lord is a person but impersonal to spiritual beginners, Lord appears but present in His disappearance as well, Lord kisses and kicks are all merciful, Lord is impartial but partial to His devotees.
 Hare Krsna, Hare Krsna, Krsna Krsna, Hare Hare Hare Rama, Hare Rama, Rama Rama, Hare Hare.

 The knowledge that brings one nearer to the Supreme Personality of Godhead, Kṛṣṇa